Edwina Currie: Personal life

 On 1 July 1972, Edwina married accountant Ray Currie in Barnstaple, Devon.
 They had two children, Debbie and Susie.
 Currie and her husband separated in 1997, but did not finalise their divorce until 2001.
-During that marriage, Currie had a four-year affair with John Major, later Prime Minister, which she revealed in September 2002.
-Edwina and Ray were the subject of an edition of the BBC's The Other Half documentary series, broadcast in March 1984.
+During that marriage, between 1984 and 1988, Currie had a four-year affair with John Major, later Prime Minister, which she revealed in September 2002.
+Edwina and Ray were the subject of an edition of the BBC's The Other Half documentary series, broadcast in December 1984.

+While she was MP for South Derbyshire, Currie lived in the house-converted windmill in Findern, built in 1715 and the oldest surviving windmill structure in the East Midlands.

 On 24 May 2001, in Southwark, Currie married retired detective John Jones, whom she had met when he was a guest on her radio programme in 1999.
 Jones died on 1 November 2020.

 Currie lives in Whaley Bridge, Derbyshire.

 Affair with John Major

 Currie's Diaries (1987–92), published in 2002, caused a sensation, as they revealed a four-year affair with John Major between 1984 and 1988, while both were married to other people.
 The affair started while she was a backbencher and Major was the government whip in Margaret Thatcher's government.
 After Major's promotion to Chief Secretary to the Treasury, the relationship ended, but the two remained friends.
 Currie apparently ceased the affair when it became dangerous and impractical owing to the presence of bodyguards who had to be avoided.

 After publication, Major made a statement saying that he was ashamed of the affair and had privately revealed the matter to his wife.
 Currie said she had been in love with him for years after the end of the affair, and that he had been "the love of her life".
-However, only weeks after revealing the affair, she publicly criticised Major, accusing him of sexism and racism and of being "one of the less competent prime ministers".
+However, only weeks after revealing the affair, she publicly criticised Major, accusing him of sidelining female and black politicians and of being "one of the less competent prime ministers".